 - 4.1 A part-time employee is a person (other than a casual) who works a constant number of hours, which are less ordinary hours than those worked by a full-time employee performing the duties of the same full-time classification and grade. - 4.2 The minimum daily number of hours to be worked by a part-time employee shall not be less than four hours and the minimum weekly number of hours to be worked shall not be less than 14.
 However a female employee returning from an approved period of maternity leave may work less than 14 hours per week by agreement. - 4.3 The daily and weekly hours of work for a part-time employee shall be agreed between Delta Electricity and the employee prior to the employee being engaged on a part-time basis.
-These agreed hours may only be varied by agreement between the employee and Delta Electricity. - 4.4 A part-time employee shall be paid at the hourly rate for their classification. - 4.5 A part-time employee who performs work in excess of the agreed hours or outside the span of ordinary hours shall be paid overtime in accordance with clause 11, Overtime. - 4.6 Entitlements that are contained in the Enterprise Agreement for full-time employees are provided to part-time employees on a pro-rata basis.
+These agreed hours may only be varied by agreement between the employee and Delta Electricity. - 4.4 A part-time employee shall be paid at the hourly rate for their classification. - 4.5 A part-time employee who performs work in excess of the agreed hours or outside the span of ordinary hours shall be paid overtime in accordance with clause 11, Overtime. - 4.6 Entitlements that are contained in the Enterprise Agreement for full-time employees are provided to part-time employees on a pro-rata basis, including for the purpose of calculation of service in case of termination, retrenchment or redundancy.